jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folders.md

 ### Scrambling Technical and Functional

-In this namespacing, the technical and functional concerns do seem scrambled.
+In this namespacing, the technical and functional concerns seem scrambled.

 There are functional (or commercial) concerns: